Chicago Mayor Rahm Emanuel wants Jussie Smollett to foot bill for police probe

 "The Corporation Counsel, once they ... feel good about the numbers will then send a letter to Jussie Smollett and his attorneys trying to recoup those costs for the city," he explained.

-The actor's attorneys fired back at Emanuel saying in a statement on Thursday that the Mayor and police department owe Smollett an apology "for dragging an innocent man’s character through the mud."
+The actor's attorneys fired back at Emanuel saying in a statement Thursday that the mayor and police department owe Smollett an apology "for dragging an innocent man’s character through the mud."

 "Jussie has paid enough," his lawyers said.